 Our nominating and governance committee seeks to assemble a board of directors that, as a whole, possesses the appropriate balance of professional and industry knowledge, financial expertise, diversity and high-level management experience necessary to oversee and direct our business.
 To that end, the committee has identified and evaluated nominees in the broader context of the board of director's overall composition, with the goal of recruiting members who complement and strengthen the skills of other members and who also exhibit integrity, collegiality, sound business judgment and other qualities that the committee views as critical to effective functioning of the board of directors.
 To provide a mix of experience and perspective on the board of directors, the committee also takes into account geographic, gender and ethnic diversity.
-The biographies below include information, as of the date of this Proxy Statement, regarding the specific and particular experience, qualifications, attributes or skills of each director nominee that led the committee to believe that that nominee should continue to serve on the board of directors.
+The biographies below include information, as of the date of this Proxy Statement, regarding the specific and particular experience, qualifications, attributes or skills of each directors.
 However, each of the members of the committee may have a variety of reasons why a particular person would be an appropriate nominee for the board of directors and these views may differ from the views of other members.